 Here’s the truth: marketing today requires data.
 In fact, data driven marketers are more than six times more likely to achieve a competitive advantage in increasing profitability and five times more likely to improve customer retention than those not focusing on data.

 You have to learn as much as possible about your target market as possible to be able to properly personalise your marketing messages.
 Here’s a few tips on how to acquire, analyse and turn all data into actionable insights:

 While you may want to come up with your best offer and blast it to your audience all at once, you must take into account the personal characteristics of your customer base.
 Personalising your message so that customers with common characteristics get the offer that best matches their needs is critical to long term success.
 That’s were data-driven marketing campaigns start – with segmentation.
 It’s where the complete picture of your target markets starts to form.

 Digital marketers need to collect every possible piece of data on the people they come into contact with – age, gender, location, income, family structure, preferences, sizes, social activity, etc. By analysing demographic data, you can build a strong framework for any campaign.
 It’s important to know that data characteristics for segmentation may change based on the type of business.

 Once you have the basic “makeup” of your target audience, be sure to identify the points of data are the most important for your specific marketing efforts.

 Knowing “who” is Just the Beginning

-This is where your data driven marketing campaign takes a step beyond simple name-based personalization.
+This is where your data driven marketing campaign takes a step beyond simple name-based personalisation.
 By understanding each persona’s common behaviors and preferences, you can start tailoring the user experience in real time.
-With marketers seeing an average of 20% increase in sales due to personalized experiences, you can’t afford not to go personal.
+With marketers seeing an average of 20% increase in sales due to personalised experiences, you can’t afford not to go personal.